 - If you linked to the National Science Foundation site from another web site, the address of that web site.

 - Anonymous demographic information about our visitors such as gender, age range, and areas of interest for adults over the age of 18.

 Anonymous demographic information is gathered using Google Demographic and Interests reports.
 When you visit a website that has partnered with the Google Display Network, Google stores a number in your browser using a persistent cookie to remember your visits.
 This number uniquely identifies a web browser, not a specific person.
 Browsers may be associated with a demographic category, such as gender or age range, based on the sites that were visited.

 Collected information is used by our web content managers and developers to help us make our site more useful to visitors – to learn about the number of visitors to our site and the types of technology our visitors use.
 We do not track or record personal information about individuals and their visits.
-The information we collect is deleted after three years.
+The information we collect is deleted after four years.

 You can opt-out of the persistent cookies on our site by disabling cookies in your web browser.
 Instructions for disabling cookies in popular desktop browsers are provided on USA.gov.
 Opting-out of the persistent cookies on our site will not prevent you from accessing any of the information or services on our site.

 If you request information or services from NSF and submit personal information to facilitate response to your request, we use the information provided to respond to your message.
 Pressing the "submit" button indicates your consent to use the information you provide for this purpose.
 We will not share the information you give us with another government agency unless your inquiry relates to that agency, or as otherwise provided by law.

 Subscribers to National Science Foundation Update fill out a simple form when setting up their accounts.
 A National Science Foundation Update account cannot be created without a valid e-mail address.
 However, NSF makes no attempt to identify individual subscribers or their selections.
 We do not create individual profiles with the information you provide or collect information for commercial marketing.